memfault/interrupt/_drafts/test-automation-renode.md

           path: test_results/
 ```

-Now, when we publish a pull-request on Github, we'll immediately see that the
+Now, when we publish a pull-request on GitHub, we'll immediately see that the
 build is triggered and our job starts.

 ![](/img/test-automation-renode/github-pr-building.png)